holepunchto/hyper-dht-prom-client/README.md

 `opts` include:
 - `registerIntervalMs`: how frequently you wish to re-register yourself with the scraper (in ms).
 It should be less than the `entryExpiryMs` option of DHT Prometheus.
 Defaults to 1 hour.
 - `hostname`: the hostname where you run.
 Defaults to `os.hostname()`.
 Useful for filtering processes in a Prometheus dashboard.
+- `protomuxRpcClient`: a [Protomux-RPC-client](https://github.com/holepunchto/protomux-rpc-client) instance.
+Creates a new one by default.
+Its lifecycle is managed by the DHT Prom Client.

 #### `dhtPromClient.publicKey`